 Figure 6 – IBM Navigator for i PTF Apply Information in IBM i 7.3

-IBM i 7.3 also includes a new ability to track temporary storage using IBM Navigator for i.
+IBM i 7.3 introduced the ability to track temporary storage using IBM Navigator for i.
 You can find this feature in the “All Tasks” section as part of the “System” area.